 Our climate is changing, and we are contributing to this.
 The United States must lead the world in tackling climate change, if we are to make certain that this planet is habitable for our children and grandchildren.
 We must transform our energy system away from polluting fossil fuels, and towards energy efficiency and sustainability.

 Equality for People with Disabilities

 Born with a learning disability myself, I know a little bit about what it's like not having the same advantages as everyone else.
 We must do better to ensure that all people with disabilities have the access they need to live normal lives.
 This applies to people with both mental and physical disabilities.
 We live in an age and a country where solutions are abundant, now we must make investment into accessible living.
 Businesses must be encouraged to meet and exceed ADA standards and people need to report discrimination against people with disabilities whenever and wherever it occurs.

 Despite the central role immigrants play in our economy and our daily lives, undocumented workers are reviled by some for political gain and shunted into the shadows.
 It is time for this disgraceful situation to end.
-We must pave the way for a swift legislative path to citizenship for 11 million undocumented immigrants and protect programs like DACA and DAPA.
+Instead of letting DACA lapse through congressional inaction, must pave the way for a true path to citizenship for 11 million undocumented immigrants.
 The inhumane deportation machine must be dismantled by ending deportation programs, closing down private detention centers, offering humane treatment and asylum to victims of violence and minors fleeing from dangerous circumstances.